mertnuhoglu/study/clj/clojure_cli_tools.md

 ## tools.deps.alpha

-Responsible for understanding which depedencies your project needs.
+Responsible for understanding which dependencies your project needs.

 - Reads in `deps.edn`
 - Resolves deps and their transitive deps